annaturupi/Assignments-2018/Lab06.md

 # How to Submit this Assignment:

 Go to your responses repository, commit and push:
-- the `README.md` file with your answers, including the results of the optional task 6.3
+- the `README.md` file with your answers,
 - the screenshots of your maps for task 6.2

+- for the optional part, update the `README.md` to include the results of the optional task 6.3
-- the code and histograms for task 6.3
+- include the code and histograms for task 6.3

 Go to your **private** web app repository and commit the changes that you have made to implement task 6.2.

-**There is only one deadline for all the laboratory session (optional part included)**.
-Submit **before the deadline** to the *RACO Practicals section* a "Lab6.txt" file including:
+Submit **before the deadline for each part** to the *RACO Practicals section* a "Lab6.txt" file including:

 1. Group number
 2. Name and email of the members of this group